The Ride – A perfect eBike, for a specific customer

 New York is not at all like California.
-Generally, this doesn’t matter much, but when testing the ride—designed by legendary mountain bike builder Tony Ellsworth—I must admit I missed out on one of the reasons this bike exists.
+Generally, this doesn’t matter much, but when testing high-end eBikes like The Ride, I must admit I missed out on one of the reasons this bike exists.

 History Of The Ride

 Today’s The Ride (see what I mean about the name) is a celebration of design.
-The bike is made of carbon with lines that are slick and smooth, the paint glows like a gem, and the step-over frame makes it perfect for any rider.
+The bike is made of carbon with slick and smooth lines, the paint glows like a gem, and the step-over frame makes it perfect for any rider.

-The Ride – A perfect eBike with Motor-in
+The Ride – A perfect eBike, Mostly

 Build And Servicing

-There’s only one frame, which the company says can accommodate riders from 5′ to 6’4”.
-(I’m only able to vouch for 5’7” riders, and it was very comfy.
+There’s only one frame, which the company says can accommodate riders from 5′ to 6’4″.
+(I’m only able to vouch for 5’7″ riders, and it was very comfy.

 New York Is Not California